Where Are We In The COVID-19 Vaccine Race?

 WHO ELSE IS IN THE RUNNING?

-However, it is not clear how the regulator will deal with the different dosages in the efficacy data in its assessment.
-While India is conducting an accelerated review, it has asked for more data.
-AstraZeneca is also in discussions with the EMA, which is conducting a rolling review of the vaccine.

-India is expected to make a decision on whether to approve for the two full-dose regimen of the shot, which was shown to the 62 percent effective in late-stage trials, soon.
-Its review does not include the more effective dosage, with 90 percent efficacy which was given to a small subgroup of volunteers in the trials.

-US drugmaker Johnson & Johnson plans to deliver trial data in January 2021, teeing it up for US authorization in February if its shot is effective.
-It reduced the enrolment target for its clinical trial to 40,000 volunteers from 60,000 on December 9, potentially speeding results which are tied to how quickly participants become infected.
+US drugmaker Johnson & Johnson plans to deliver trial data in January, teeing it up for US authorisation in February if its shot is effective.
+It reduced the enrolment target for its clinical trial to 40,000 volunteers from 60,000 on December 9, potentially speeding results that are tied to how quickly participants become infected.

 US firm Novavax is running a late-stage trial in Britain with data due in the first quarter of 2021.
 It expects to start a large-scale trial in the United States this month.